wabbajack-tools/mod-lists/bevilex/readme.md

 The Bevilex guide only overhauls visuals and stability, leaving the gameplay systems (questing, levelling, level scaling, combat) in a vanilla state.
 Given this, you may want to consider adding additional mods to enhance Oblivion's gameplay.

-A new gameplay profile will be added to this modlist soon, aimed at users who want to improve the existing mechanics and systems to bring them up to standard but do not want to significantly alter the game, with an emphasis on maintaining stability and a gameplay experience similar to vanilla.

-For a more feature-filled gameplay experience with major changes, new quests and expansion-like content, you may want to take a look at Wojo's Wabbajack modlist: WOOL.

-If you would rather build on this profile yourself, included below are some general steps for installing additional mods on top of the Bevilex install.
+Included below are some general steps for installing additional mods on top of the Bevilex install.
 For inspiration, the Bevilex guide has a number of gameplay enhancing suggestions that you can incorporate on top of the guide which have been tried and tested - see the bottom of [this page](https://www.nexusmods.com/oblivion/mods/47591) for more details.

 #### General Steps